peteroupc/classic-wallpaper/uielements.md

 # Traditional User Interface Graphics

-This section discusses aspects of the traditional design of user interface graphics, such as button and border styles, icons, and mouse pointers.
+This page discusses aspects of the traditional design of user interface graphics, such as button and border styles, icons, and mouse pointers.

 ## Logical Resolutions